-Barnwalls provides a rare opportunity to acquire a property offering a slice of the rural ideal sitting in a secluded location within 4.2 acres of ground with a large pond, orchard, vegetable garden and well maintained planted flower beds …
+Barnwalls provides a rare opportunity to acquire a property offering a slice of the rural ideal sitting in a secluded location within 4.2 acres of ground with a large pond, orchard, vegetable garden and well maintained planted flower beds.
+Surrounded …

 Barnwalls provides a rare opportunity to acquire a property offering a slice of the rural ideal sitting in a secluded location within 4.2 acres of ground with a large pond, orchard, vegetable garden and well maintained planted flower beds.
 Surrounded by an abundance of wildlife in the peace and tranquillity all to be enjoyed from the attractive South facing raised decking area.